Dear Papa and forever Opa Karl!

 Sarina had fallen in love with my mom’s spinach.

 That spinach holds everything and anything I could ever want from a dad and the Opa or Grandfather you were.
-Your grandchildren and we came first.
+Your grandchildren and we always came first.
 Fierce love in action.
 I love you.

 I miss you so fiercely now.
 Thank you for showing me what love means.